isaac-mason/navcat/README.md

 If your environment uses a different coordinate system, you will need to transform coordinates going into and out of navcat.

-The examples use threejs for rendering, but the core navcat APIs are completely agnostic of any rendering or game engine libraries.
+The examples use threejs for rendering, but navcat is completely agnostic of any rendering or game engine libraries.

 ## How are navigation meshes generated with navcat?